twitter/cassovary/examples/ExamplesREADME.md

 which will build and run the HelloGraph.scala example with default options.
 You can also run other examples for instance by running ```examples/scala/build_run_example.sh RandomWalk 10000```

+* HelloGraph - a "Hello World" example
+* HelloLoadGraph - load in a graph from two adjacency list text files
+* RandomWalk [numSteps] - do a random walk on a random graph

 ## Building a tiny example using Java
 The ```java``` directory contains the same examples, but written in Java.
 See ```build_run_example.sh``` in that directory to see how to build HelloGraph.java.
 As above, you can also run other examples like